2019 Winter Lecture Series

 Presented by Patrick Hunt, Ph.D.

 What is the relationship between archaeology and the Bible, between a scientific discipline (material history) and literary documents (textual history) often purporting to be sacred scripture?
 This lecture (Part I) will focus on Old Testament archaeology.
-(Note that the FRI, MAR 1, lecture is sold out.)
-TICKETS
+SOLD OUT

 SAT, MAR 9: ASIAN GIANTS